The Best Destinations in North America for Spring Skiing

 Whiteface at Lake Placid, New York

 While spring plants and flowers are pushing up through the dirt in much of the Northeast by the time mid-March arrives, Lake Placid makes for a great few weeks of spring skiing until Whiteface closes, typically in mid-April.
-Spring can often combine for the snowiest and sunniest time of the season here, thanks to Whiteface’s elevation at almost 5,000 feet.
-Think of spring skiing here as skiing on mashed potatoes, both heavy and soft.
+Spring can often combine for the sunniest and snowiest time of the season here, thanks to Whiteface’s elevation at almost 5,000 feet.
+But think of spring skiing here as skiing on mashed potatoes, both heavy and soft.
 You will have worked for that post-ski hot tub session.

 Spring corn snow is generally found higher up on steeper terrain, where the snow’s surface begins to break up into little kernels.
-You can go fast but still hold an edge for some cool carving.
+You’ll go fast but still hold an edge for carving.
 Take a break in the mid-day sunshine at Whiteface’s Midstation Lodge, where you can make some new friends on the deck while enjoying a mid-day snack and drinks.
 On the way to or from Whiteface, drop in at Gore Mountain, Whiteface’s sister resort, for some spring turns.

 » Check out spring lodging options at Whiteface or at Gore Mountain.